James B. Sales Boots on the Ground Award

 This award is open to all law students currently enrolled at an accredited Texas law school or to former students who have graduated within six months prior to the application deadline.
-This award is presented annually at the New Lawyer Induction Ceremony in November in Austin and the recipient is presented a $2,000 stipend.
-Applications are accepted during the late summer/early fall of each year.
+The recipient is presented a $2,000 stipend.
+This award is presented in November during the New Lawyer Induction Ceremony.

 Deborah G. Hankinson Award

 Nominations have closed as of May 12, 2023.

 The Deborah G. Hankinson Award honors local bar associations and young lawyer affiliates that demonstrate a commitment to access to justice in their communities and to raising financial support for legal service providers on a local and statewide basis.
 Winners will be honored at the Local Bar Leader’s Conference on July 22, 2023 at the Westin Galleria in Houston.